-Tremendous progress over the last few decades has transformed vasculitis from frequently fatal into a chronic illness.
-However, treatment with potentially toxic medications, including glucocorticoids and other immune suppressants such as cyclophosphamide, is generally required to induce remission.
-Although most patients with vasculitis achieve remission with treatment, the majority of patients experience one or more relapses.
-Relapses often result in additional permanent organ damage and can be fatal.
-Currently, there are few known predictors of relapse in vasculitis, and there are no known predictors to reliably guide treatment decisions.
-The identification of novel therapeutic targets and of biomarkers that predict clinical outcomes to guide patient-specific therapeutic decisions is a major focus of the VTRP.
+Tremendous progress over the last few decades has transformed vasculitis from frequently fatal into a chronic, manageable illness.
+However, treatment with potentially toxic medications, including steroids and other medications that suppress the immune system, is generally required to induce remission.
+Although most patients with vasculitis achieve remission with treatment, the majority of patients experience one or more recurrences of the disease.
+Disease relapse can result in additional permanent organ damage and can be fatal.
+At present, we have a very crude understanding of what causes vasculitis.
+There are very few tests available that reliably help a doctor predict which patients will experience a relapsing disease course.
+The identification of factors that cause vasculitis and the discovery of biomarkers that can predict clinical outcomes and guide patient-specific therapeutic decisions is the major focus of the VTRP.